hurricane-island/weewx-influx/README.md

 ## Development

 The repository provides a Pipfile and lockfile with python dev dependencies to enable project based environments for linting and code completion.
+To activate the shell, run `pipenv shell`.

 There are not unit tests, but it is possible to run the `/bin/user/influx.py` as a program to do an integration test against a known influx instance.
 This will pick up the required